Apidae

 Apidae is the largest family within the superfamily Apoidea, containing at least 5700 species of bees.
 The family includes some of the most commonly seen bees, including bumblebees and honey bees, but also includes stingless bees (also used for honey production), carpenter bees, orchid bees, cuckoo bees, and a number of other less widely known groups.
 Many are valuable pollinators in natural habitats and for agricultural crops.

 Taxonomy

 In addition to its historical classification (honey bees, bumble bees, stingless bees and orchid bees), the family Apidae presently includes all the genera formerly placed in the families Anthophoridae and Ctenoplectridae.
-Although the most visible members of Apidae are social, the vast majority of apid bees are solitary, including a number of cleptoparasitic species.
+Although the most visible members of Apidae are social, the vast majority of apid bees are solitary, including a number of kleptoparasitic species.

 The old family Apidae contained four tribes (Apinae: Apini, Euglossini and Bombinae: Bombini, Meliponini) which have been reclassified as tribes of the subfamily Apinae, along with all of the former tribes and subfamilies of Anthophoridae and the former family Ctenoplectridae, which was demoted to tribe status.
 The trend to move groups down in taxonomic rank has been taken further by a 2005 Brazilian classification that places all existing bee families together under the name "Apidae", but it has not been widely accepted in the literature since that time.

+The earliest known fossil apid is the Late Cretaceous-aged stingless bee Cretotrigona, suggesting that a significant evolutionary radiation into their extant clades must have already occurred among bees prior to the Cretaceous-Paleogene extinction event.
+The single known specimen is of a worker, suggesting that eusociality must have already evolved by this point as well.